Interoperable-data/automate-va/ERALEX/LEGISLATION.md

 For full `eli:LegalResource`, like directives, regulations, decisions, etc:

-- The instances of legislation (/ERALEX dataset) are `rdf:type vp:Requirement`.
+- The instances of legislation (/ERALEX dataset) are `rdf:type vpa:Requirement`.
 As we declare the instances `owl:sameAs` IRI's in the ELI data, they are `eli:LegalResource` as well.
 - This allows to reuse `eli:amends`.
 - The scope of the legislation is given in `rdfs:comment`.
 - The coding as YYYY/NNN or NNN/YYYY is in the `rdfs:label`
 - The link to the URL at the Publications Office website is under `rdfs:seeAlso`.
 - The `owl:deprecated` property must be replaced by `<http://www.w3.org/2003/06/sw-vocab-status/ns#term_status> "archaic"`.
 This property is used to indicate that it can not be used as a valid reference in new instances in the Agency's datasets.

-### TSI's
+### TSI's (Subsystems)

-For regulations which are TSI's:
+Regulations which are TSI's, can be used to identify a (verified) subsystem.

+### Interoperability Constituents

+> [!WARNING]
+> The modelling of IC's is to be considered `unstable`.

+For the instances of `erava:IC`:

-- the defined IC's will be linked as `eli:has_part`, given they are "A component of a legal act, at an arbitrary level of precision".
+- the defined IC's are linked as `eli:has_part`, given they are "A component of a legal act, at an arbitrary level of precision".
 This means the `erava:IC` and `erava:SS` class are subClassOf `eli:LegalResourceSubDivision`.

-### Subsystems and IC's

-For the instances of `erava:IC`:

 - The `rdfs:comment` details the IC, and `rdfs:label` is the IC name.
 - A reverse link to the defining TSI is under `eli:is_part_of`.
 - The ERADIS name of the IC is under `<http://purl.org/dc/elements/1.1/subject>`.

-Subsystems as a whole can be refered to by using their defining TSI.

 ### Verification modules